 \subsubsection{Detector}

-The detector $D$ is implemented as a \texttt{DeBERTa-v3-base}~\cite{he2021debertadecodingenhancedbertdisentangled} encoder, fine-tuned for binary classification.
-Given an input article $x$, augmented with evidence when retrieval is enabled, $D$ outputs a \emph{decision confidence} $P(\text{real}\mid x)$ indicating the likelihood that the article is real.
+The detector $D$ is a trainable encoder-based classifier that predicts whether an input article is real or fake.
+When retrieval is enabled, the detector takes the article together with retrieved evidence as input and outputs a decision confidence $P(\text{real}\mid x)$ indicating the likelihood that the article is real.
 However, a scalar decision confidence provides no directional information on how to improve the adversarial attempt.
 To bridge this gap, we design $D$ to generate VAF, providing \emph{interpretable} and \emph{actionable} guidance to drive the generator's evolution.